Whether you are a beginner learning the ropes or a seasoned player honing your skills, choosing the right cricket bat is essential.

 Weight Range: 1lb 15oz to 2lb 1oz

-Our Notes: Size five cricket bats are well-suited for players aged 10-11 years.
+Our Notes: Junior cricket bat size 5 is well-suited for players aged 10-11 years.
 This size offers a good balance between weight and length, allowing young players to enhance their batting technique while coping with a slightly heavier bat.

 Size Six Cricket Bats